-Skarlet, an Instagram strategist herself who choose to work specifically with pet professionals, enthused,
+Skarlet, an Instagram strategist working specifically with pet professionals, enthused,

 “I think for me, Instagram is the social media network that currently sticks the best to the concept of what ‘social media’ is supposed to be.
 I think it’s the most connected.
 And conversely, Facebook has become something that, like—you have to have a Facebook the same way you have to have a website.
 But your followers don’t—you don’t really start conversations and relationships with them the same way on a Facebook page as you do on Instagram.”

 As someone who provides support in authentically connecting brands and bloggers with more pet parents on Instagram, Skarlet has helped dozens of clients harness the power of social media to help them grow their audience and monetize their influence.